Known4225/turtle/README.md

 # To Do
 - Cleanup Win32Com and Win32Tcp
+- Figure out a consistent convention for alpha values
 - Write wiki/documentation
 - Fix turtle initialisation with non center 0, 0 coordinates
 - Include textures as optional feature in turtle, rather than a separate unit